Isometries of the quaternionic hyperbolic line: Abstract

 \section{Abstract}

-We give a classification of the isometries of the quaternionic hyperbolic line, in the connected component of identity.
-To this end, we consider the complex representation $\qui{P}$ of quaternionic matrices $P\in Sp(1,1)$.
-Next, we compute characteristic polynomial $f$ of $\qui{P}$ and then study the sign of the factors of the resultant of $f$ and its derivative $f'$.
+We give a classification of the matrices in the unitary group $U(1,1;\Q)$, where $\Q$ is the division ring of the real quaternions.
+To this end, we consider the complex representation $\qui{P}$ for $P\in U(1,1;\Q)$.
+Next, we compute the characteristic polynomial $f$ of the $4\times 4$ complex matrix $\qui{P}$ and then study the sign of the resultant of $f$ and its derivative $f'$.